 The types of crimes the FPD's clients are charged with include firearms offenses, drug trafficking crimes, child pornography, bank robbery, and white collar crimes, such as social security fraud and tax evasion.
 The FPD represents indigent clients against convictions at trial, or where appropriate, by bargaining for plea agreements, and if a client is convicted, by obtaining a favorable sentence.

-Students who wish to apply for an internship with our Roanoke, Charlottesville or Abingdon offices should mail a resume, transcript, and cover letter to:
+Students who wish to apply for an internship with our Roanoke, Charlottesville or Abingdon offices should mail a resume, unofficial transcript, three references and cover letter outlining why you are seeking an internship with this office, and the location in which you hope to work to:

 Federal Public Defender’s Office